renatoloureiro/test-casos-example-package/README.md

 ├── SOS			  	# Tutorials showing how to setup different kinds of SOS problems

+Publications/ 					# Code from publications from the iFR-ACSO group ├── Benchmark					# ACC25: Benchmarks of CaΣoS with other state-of-the art SOS toolboxes.
+├── Infinitesimal-MPC			# TAC25: Code to synthesize a pair of compatible CBF-CLF to approximate NMPC for Spacecraft Attitude Control.
-Publications/ 					# Code from publications from the iFR-ACSO group ├── Verify-Manifold-Spacecraft  # ECC26: Stability Verification on Manifolds with Applications in Spacecraft Attitude Control.
+├── Verify-Manifold-Spacecraft  # ECC26: Stability Verification on Manifolds with Applications in Spacecraft Attitude Control.
 ```